 This section contains policy, procedures and guidance used by IRCC staff.
 It is posted on the department’s website as a courtesy to stakeholders.

-These program delivery instructions inform IRCC staff on how to process applications for temporary resident visas (TRVs) and requests for temporary resident permits (TRPs) under the CUAET measures.
+These instructions inform IRCC staff on how to process applications for temporary resident visas (TRVs), temporary resident permits (TRPs) and open work permits (OWPs) submitted on or before July 15, 2023, under the extended CUAET measures.

-Under the extended CUAET measures, most overseas applications for a TRV will be processed within 60 calendar days of receiving a complete application.
+Under the extended CUAET measures, most overseas applications for a TRV were processed within 60 calendar days of receiving a complete application.

 On this page